 Feedback is an essential tool in building a successful team- it has the potential to increase employee engagement, fuel change and growth, and boost productivity.
 But it's not always easy to know how to give constructive feedback.
 Yet, knowing how to effectively give feedback is an essential professional skill for anyone in a managerial or supervisory position.
-We’ve put together a guide packed with our favourite tips from our two courses “Performance Matters: Praise” and “Performance Matters: Criticism” to guide you through an effective feedback session.
+We’ve put together a guide packed with our favourite tips to guide you through an effective feedback session.

 Constructive feedback creates a positive work environment but it can also improve employee performance.
 Constructive feedback can be effective whether it is positive or negative - in one study, 92% of respondents agreed with the assertion, “Negative (redirecting) feedback, if delivered appropriately, is effective at improving performance.”
 Giving your employees feedback is also a powerful tool to make them feel heard, seen, and listened to.
 In the same study quoted above, 69% of employees said they would work harder if they felt their efforts were better recognized.